 As the capacitor, C1 cannot have an infinite value, it cannot provide a perfectly smooth DC output supply which in some cases can take on the form of a sawtoothed waveform.
 The variations in the output waveform due to the capacitors inability to maintain a steady output is called “Ripple” and ripple is produced for every complete cycle of the AC input.
 In other words for a half wave rectifying circuit the amount of pulsating DC ripple frequency will equal the input AC frequency.

 The amount of ripple present on the output waveform depends upon the characteristics of the load but for a given capacitor value, a greater load current (smaller load resistance) discharges the capacitor more and so increases the ripple content of the output waveform.

-You may think, why not use a bigger value capacitor to reduce the ripple content.
-There are limits to using large smoothing capacitors (usually electrolytic’s) with regards to cost and size and also because large capacitors can require very large charging currents to be supplied through the diode.
+You may think, why not use a bigger value capacitor to reduce the ripple content, but there are limits to using large smoothing capacitors (usually electrolytic’s) with regards to cost, size and increasing their value beyond a point will not reduce ripple significantly.
+Also using large value smoothing capacitors can require very large charging currents to be supplied through the diode bridge.
 However, it is possible to improve the ripple content present in the output voltage supplied by an unregulated power supply by adding more capacitors of different values in parallel across the output terminals.

 We have seen that the output voltage from a half wave unregulated power supply can be difficult to filter to a smooth DC level because the output voltage and current are applied to the load for only half of each input cycle.
 Also another disadvantage of a half wave unregulated power supply is the relatively long periods between the capacitors charging pulses supplied by the transformer necessitating the use of a comparatively large electrolytic type smoothing capacitor.